 You will approach second language acquisition from many different angles, including psychology, social interaction and language teaching.
 You will be introduced to the field of linguistics, language acquisition and language teaching theory.

-The program focuses especially on Dynamic System Theory, which explains how cultural differences become bodily differences.
+The track focuses especially on Dynamic System Theory, which explains how cultural differences become bodily differences.
 You will learn about the social, cultural and political processes that play a role in using a language or that may cause the use of a second language to decline.
 You will explore didactic applications of recent research and theoretical developments, and learn about computer assisted language learning.